juliogomez/devops/README.md

 From the hardware perspective it is quite straight-forward, as you only need to mount the RPi boards on the case, connect all power cables to the power supply, and Ethernet cables to the switch.
 That's it.

 Now for the software we need to run a number of tasks, some of them on all nodes but some of them only on certain ones, so please pay attention to the following instructions.
+Many thanks to [Carlos](https://twitter.com/carlosedp) for his guidance on k8s over ARM.

 **For all nodes**